pablosr11/mentes-voice-journal/readme.md

 `firebase login`
 `firebase init functions`
-`firebase emulators:start` - to start local firebase emulator for the fns `firebase deploy --only functions:on_request_example` - to deploy a function
+`firebase emulators:start` - to start local firebase emulator for the fns `firebase deploy --only functions` - to deploy a function (set env vars in .env or in the console)

 ## issues